Synerise/ios-sdk/README.md

 ```

 ### Get token
 Retrieves currrent Client authentication token.
-This method provide valid token if Client is logged in and current token is not expired.
+This method provides valid token if Client is logged in and current token is not expired.
 ```Objective-C
 [SNRClient getTokenWithSuccess:^(NSString *token) {
     // successfully retrieved client authentication token